windweaver828/retrovidsaver/README.md

 Copy in any videos you would like to play, making sure the extensions are supported by your player of choice and are listed in your /etc/retrovidsaver.cfg file, there is a decent small list of commonly supported extensions pre listed for you.

 * Manual starting and stopping of screensaver
-    Note -- 2 lines are added to the sudoers file that give retrovidsaver the ability to be run with sudo without authentication
-    - Use sudo retrovidsaver-start
+    - Use retrovidsaver-start
     - OR
-    - Use sudo retrovidsaver-stop
+    - Use retrovidsaver-stop

 * To uninstall
     - Simply run uninstall.sh as root, or with sudo